-Collaborative divorce differs from traditional divorce and provides an alternative process for parties seeking an out-of-court agreement.
-The idea of collaborative divorce is to promote agreement and free exchange of information through private negotiations.
-In collaborative divorce, each party hires an attorney and all four work together in a cooperative, non-adversarial process with a mutual goal of reaching a fair settlement of all issues.
-The clients and lawyers sign agreements limiting the lawyers’ work to settlement negotiations and require the lawyers to withdraw if a court is asked to decide any of the issues.
+Collaborative divorce provides an alternative process for parties seeking an out-of-court agreement.
+Collaborative divorce promotes agreement and free exchange of information through private negotiations.
+Each party hires an attorney and all four work together in a cooperative, non-adversarial process.
+Divorcing couples with a mutual goal of reaching a fair settlement are appropriate for the collaborative process.
+You may have recently decided this is the route for you — and your spouse agrees; but what exactly does it mean to sign a Collaborative Divorce Participation Agreement?

-The parties and attorneys communicate and negotiate directly with one another in structured four-way settlement meetings.
-Binding commitments are made by both parties and their respective attorneys to voluntarily disclose all financial and other relevant information, and to proceed respectfully and in good faith in settlement negotiations.
-In order to succeed in collaborative divorce, both clients must be willing to hear the interests and concerns of the other spouse and be able to move forward respectfully.
+In this type of agreement, the parties and attorneys communicate and negotiate directly with one another in structured four-way settlement meetings.
+The Participation Agreement is a contract made by both parties to voluntarily disclose all financial and other relevant information, and to proceed respectfully and in good faith in settlement negotiations.
+In order to succeed in Collaborative divorce, both clients must be willing to hear the interests and concerns of the other spouse and be able to keep discussions respectful.